microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 ---
 published: true
 type: workshop
-title: Hands-On Lab : Building an End-to-End data Analytics solution on Microsoft Fabric
+title: Analyzing Snapshot Serengeti data with Microsoft Fabric
-short_title: Microsoft Fabric E2E
+short_title: Analyzing Snapshot Serengeti data with Microsoft Fabric
-decsription: This workshop will walk you through the process of building an end-to-end data analytics solution on Microsoft Fabric.
-You will learn how to ingest data from multiple sources, transform the data, and build a dashboard on Power BI to visualize the data.
+decsription: This workshop will walk you through the process of building an end-to-end data analytics solution on Microsoft Fabric using the Snapshot Serengeti dataset.
+By the end of this workshop, you will have learned how to load data into a Lakehouse, explore the data using SQL, visualize the data using Power BI, and train a machine learning model.
 level: beginner
 authors:
   - Josh Ndemenge